Tropical Field Research

 HOW CAN STUDENTS EXPECT TO BE SUPPORTED IN THEIR PROJECTS?

 While students do enjoy a large amount of independence in carrying out their research projects, they are not alone throughout the process.
-Students are assigned a mentor professor that is a specialist in the field of their research project.
-This professor, and the principle professor of Tropical Field Research, Dr. David Hoekman, will support the students in designing their research methodology, analyzing their data and writing their research paper.
-Normally, student research projects are carried out in groups of two.
+Students are guided by multiple professors who are specialists in the field of their research project.
+These professors, and the principle professor of Tropical Field Research, will support the students in designing their research methodology, analyzing their data and writing their research paper.

-Dr. Hoekman will make a plan together with the students at the beginning of the semester, where they determine when different components of the project will be completed.
-During the semester students send weekly updates to Dr. Hoekman and their research advisor about their progress and how it relates to the original plan.
+During the semester students send weekly updates to their TFR instructors about their progress and how it relates to the original plan.
 A positive and flexible attitude is imperative because students will encounter the real-life challenges of field work, necessitating updates and modifications to the original plan.
 Additional meetings throughout the semester are scheduled periodically or as needed.

 Meets SNU’s Windows Component: Critical Thinking (if enrolled at beginning of semester)